ananyamarghade/Compiler-Construction-Lab/EXP 08) Postfix Expression Evaluation/README.md

 ## Aim

-To evaluate a postfix expression using Lex and YACC.
+To evaluate a postfix (Reverse Polish) expression using Lex and YACC.

 ## Description